2025–26 Union Garnet Chargers men's ice hockey season

 The 2025–26 Union Garnet Chargers men's ice hockey season will be the 85th season of play for the program, the 34th at the Division I level and the 34th in the ECAC Hockey conference.
-The Garnet Chargers will represent Union College in the 2025–26 NCAA Division I men's ice hockey season, play their home games at Achilles Center and be coached by Josh Hauge in his 4th season.
+The Garnet Chargers will represent Union College in the 2025–26 NCAA Division I men's ice hockey season, play their home games at M&T Bank Center and be coached by Josh Hauge in his 4th season.